-Standard Pest Management provides the very best in cockroach removal services throughout Queens, Manhattan, Brooklyn, the Bronx, Staten Island, Westchester and Long Island.
+Standard Pest Management provides the very best in cockroach removal services throughout Queens, Manhattan, Brooklyn, the Bronx, Staten Island, Westchester, Long Island & Northern NJ.
 We have been exterminating roaches since our humble beginnings in 1929.
 Roaches are an enormous problem and if you happen to spot a few in your home, we guarantee there are more hiding elsewhere.

 Our Roach control technicians have years of experience combatting and removing even the most severe infestations.
 From large commercial buildings to small homes, we can handle the project effortlessly.